HerreraManuel/Group1/README.md

 <a name="scope"></a>
 ##### 1.2 Scope
     The user can only ask for the metrics listed above.
 They are limited to C/C++, Java, and text files.
-They may only enter one URL at a time.
+Each Github URL has to be separated by commas.
 Only git repositories will be assessed for the given choice of metrics.
 CommentLine class will only be able to identify C/C++ and Java indications of comments.
 Valid suffixes include .java, .c, .h, .cpp, .hpp, .txt.
 If an improper URL link or suffix was inputted the user will be prompted an error message.
 <a name="def"></a>
 ##### 1.3 Definitions
     URL: Takes Github URL(s).